 The goal of this thesis was to develop a system for PCB component recognition for material recycling.
 The system analyzes PCB waste according to valuable electronic components for reuse or recycling.
 It is based on a 2D image sensor which acquires images from the PCB boards and its components.
 The advantage to use just 2D image sensors is that cost-effective solutions for recyclers can be constructed.
 In this approach the consumer camera Samsung EX2F and four table lamps where used to acquire the images.
 A system with disassembly line, modern industrial line-sensor cameras and a professional lighting system can improve the electronic component recognition results.

 One of the main steps in electronic component recognition is the detection of components on the PCB.
-An approach based on template matching was analyzed and showed it that a 2D cross-correlation with the average component image can determine potential component positions and decrease the search space of electronic components.
+An approach based on template matching was analyzed and showed that a 2D cross-correlation with the average component image can determine potential component positions and decrease the search space of electronic components.
 The second component detection approach was based on the PCB surface recognition by color.
 The algorithm tries to segment the PCB surface by color to determine the PCB surface area where no component is located and therefore reduces the component search space.
 Alternatives based on 3D PCB models or laser triangulation where discussed.
 A detailed analysis of the detection rate was not specified and would go beyond the scope of this thesis.

 After the detection of components a data fusion model was applied for electronic component classification.
 The one- vs. rest-classification approach was used to determine the class of detected electronic components.